 It is now known that shapes of etch pits are functions of concentration of etchants, etching time, temperature and other conditions of etching.
-The shapes of etch pits produced by various etchants of different concentrations on calcite cleavages were studied by Honess and Jones (1937), Keith and Gilman (1960), Patel and Goswamin (1962), Pandya and Pandya (1961), Mehta (1972) and Shah (1976).
-The bounding side of a pit may be rectilinear or curwilinear depending upon the energy of an etchant.
-Tolansky and Patel (1957) observed rectilinear etch pits when etching was carried out on octahedral faces of diamond by fused potassium nitrate at a temperature below 475°C while at 525°C, etching was much faster and the sides of pits become rounded.
-Pandya (1969) has also studied the aspects of curvi linearity of etch pits for various crystals, such as calcite and Mica.
+The shapes of etch pits produced by various etchants of different concentrations on calcite cleavages were studied by several workers /37,38,39,40,41,22/.
+The bounding side of a pit may be rectilinear or curvilinear depending upon the energy of an etchant.
+Tolansky and Patel /42/ observed rectilinear etch pits when etching was carried out on octahedral faces of diamond by fused potassium nitrate at temperature below 475°C. While at 525°C, etching was much faster and the sides of pits become rounded.
+Pandya /43/ has also studied the aspects of curvilinearity of etch pits for various crystals, such as calcite and mica.

-Etch pits are usually of three types (1) Flatbottomed, (2) Point-bottomed and (3) Terraced etch pits.
-The third type may be further subdivided into (a) flatbottomed with terraced structure (b) Point-bottomed and terraced with closed layers or with spiral formation.
+Etch pits are usually of three types (1) Flat-bottomed, (2) Point-bottomed, and (3) Terraced etch pits.
+The third type may be further subdivided into (a) flat-bottomed with terraced structure, (b) point-bottomed, and terraced, with closed layers or with spiral formation.
 Flat-bottomed pits occur on etched surfaces at the sites of point defects.
-This is due to formation of chemically highly resistant layers after certain dissolution at point defects, where V_n has extremely small value, nearing zero.
-However rate of surface dissolution, Vs, does not become zero thereby increasing shallowness of flat-bottomed pits.
-Pointbottomed pits are observed at line defects intersecting the plane of observation.
+This is due to formation of chemically highly resistant layers after certain dissolution at point defects, where \boldsymbol{v}n has extremely small value, nearing zero.
+However rate of surface dissolution, V_s, does not become zero thereby increasing shallowness of flat-bottomed pits.
+Point bottomed pits are observed at line defects intersecting the plane of observation.
 Depth of point-bottomed etch pit usually increases with etching time.
-There is also variation of normal velocity of dissolution, Vn, with etching time.
-Hanke (1961) observed different slopes of same etch pits for different periods of etching by the same etchant.
-Terraced etch pits are formed at the dislocations associated with impurities (Gilman, 1960).
-Some times the distance between any two successive layers of terraces are unequal.
+There is also variation of normal velocity of dissolution, V_n , with etching time.
+Hanke /44/ observed different slopes of same etch pits for different periods of etching by the same etchant.
+Terraced etch pits are formed at the dislocations associated with impurities /19/.
+Sometimes the distance between any two successive layers of terraces are unequal.
 This was explained on the basis of unequal distribution of impurities around dislocations.

-Hanke (loc.cit) has also observed stepped structure of etch pits on cleavage faces of calcite crystals etched by low concentration of glacial acetic acid.
+Hanke (Loc. cit) has also observed stepped structure of etch pits on cleavage faces of calcite crystals etched by low concentration of glacial acetic acid.
 He explained that dissociation constant of the etchant at low concentration was more while reaction product was considerably less giving rise to a stepped structure of etch pits.

-The eccentricity of an etch pit arises due to the non-coincidence of geometrical centre with depth point, in the plane figure of an etch pit.
-It is reported in many cases (e.g. on NaCl by Amelinckx 1956, on diamond by Patel 1960, on Calcium floride by Patel and Desai 1965, on Gypsum by Patel and Raju 1967).
+The eccentricity of an etch pit arises due to the non-coincidence of geometrical centre with depth point in the plane figure of an etch pit.
+This is reported in many cases (e.g., on NaCl by Amelinckx 1956, on diamond by Patel /45/, on calcium fluoride by Patel and Desai /46/, on Gypsum by Patel and Raju /47/).
 They had explained the formation of the eccentric pits at the site of inclined dislocations ending on the surface and found no effect on eccentricity due to etchant concentration.
-Recently Mehta (1972) showed very clearly that besides other factors concentration of an etchant does affect the eccentricity of an etch pit on calcite cleavages.
+It was shown very clearly in this laboratory that besides other factors concentration of an etchant does affect the eccentricity of an etch pit on calcite cleavages.

 Etch technique has been utilized to study dislocations and various properties controlled by them.
 Etch pits essentially reveal the emergent points of dislocations on a surface and therefore, they give a direct measure of dislocation density.
 Since they have a definite depth, they may also give some useful information about the kind, configuration and inclination of dislocations.
-Further, etching is also applied to study
+Further, etching is also applied to study,